AlexSviri/rsschool-cv/cv.md

 ## About me

-Hello everyone, my goal is to achieve excellent results in programming and to be very useful and in demand in this matter.
-I want to learn how to write great code, I really want to change my profession.
-Since I work in the administration of St. Petersburg, I have to work very hard, while I devote all my free time to programming.
-At Frontend, I liked that you can see the result of work instantly, as soon as you have written something, it is very motivating to write further, I have a great desire to succeed in this area.
+I am currently learning to program (Frontend development).
+My goal is to learn as much as possible in programming.
+I like to spend all my free time at the computer studying and learning something new.
+My main strengths are problem solving and the ability to find compromises.
+I want to gain so much knowledge and skills that I could achieve great success in this business.

 ## Skills
 1.Html(basics)